ifireball/btsync-app/README.md

 - Fedora 20
 - Ubuntu 14.10
+- RHEL/CentOS 7.x

 The binary downloadable AppImage was also tested and shown not to run on the following OSes.
-It is quite likely that running the build system on thos OSes will result in a working AppImage for them:
+It is quite likely that running the build system on those OSes will result in a working AppImage for them:

 - RHEL/CentOS 6.x

-Binary components included in the AppImage are currtly compatible only with 64bit intel-based processors (x86-64).
+Binary components included in the AppImage are currently compatible only with 64bit intel-based processors (x86-64).
 Patches to add components for other platforms are welcome.